-The Intent to Graduate form may be obtained from the Office of Student Information and Services (Registrar's Office) and online and should be completed and filed by the deadline dates indicated in the academic calendar.
+The Intent to Graduate form should be completed online and filed by the deadline dates indicated in the academic calendar.

 Students failing to file their Intent to Graduate form and pay their graduation fees (where applicable) by the deadline printed in the academic calendar for the trimester in which they plan to graduate will not be allowed to graduate in that trimester.
+Attendance at the graduation exercises is expected.